-Fourth-Year Curriculum (34-46 weeks, including elective courses; 6 credit hours each)
+Fourth-Year Curriculum (33-45 weeks, including elective courses; 6 credit hours each)

 The fourth year is divided into eleven, four-week blocks.
-All students rotate through four weeks each of Emergency Medicine, Critical Care, and two Acting Internships.
-Of the remaining seven blocks of the year, four are required electives where students gain additional clinical experiences locally or nationally, and two weeks are reserved for the capstone experience that provides preparation for internship, leadership training and teaching experience.
-The remaining three months can be used for another elective, independent study, further research, residency interviews or vacation.
-This time can also be used for those students requiring remediation of one or more third year clerkships.
+All students rotate through four weeks of Emergency Medicine and two Acting Internships.
+Of the remaining eight blocks of the year, five are devoted to electives where students can gain additional clinical experiences locally or nationally.
+The year ends with a capstone experience that provides preparation for internship, leadership training and teaching experience.
+The remaining three blocks can be used for another elective, independent study, further research or residency interviews.

-Fourth-Year Courses Weeks
+Fourth-Year Clerkships Weeks

 Emergency Medicine 4

-Critical Care 4

-Medical or Surgical Acting-Internship 4

-Any Core Acting-Internship 4
+Any Core Acting-Internship 8

-Electives 16
+Electives 20

-Capstone 2

-Optional Elective/Independent Study/Research/Interviews/Vacation 12
+Optional Elective/ Make-up/ Vacation 12

-Students may conduct research during the elective program.
+\Students may conduct research during the elective program.